Golden-Secure/Golden-Scan/README.md

 ### Input File

 Golden-Scan reads file paths from an input file (default: `processes.txt`).
 The application will create a sample input file if one doesn't exist.
-Each line should contain a file path you must use (procexp) and just save all processes as txt processes.txt :
+Each line should contain a file path you must use (procexp) and just save all processes as txt processes.txt : procexp you can download from here : https://learn.microsoft.com/en-us/sysinternals/downloads/process-explorer

 ```
 ex :